trek-view/basecamp/_posts/2022-07-08-roll-level-of-gopro-photo-no-gpmd-part-2.md

 ## Using a computer to draw the horizon

-The next step in the process is to get a computer to idenfify
+The next step in the process is to get a computer to idenfify;

 1. the horizon in the image, and
 2. identify the orientation of the camera (right way up or upside down)